pooja614/Data-Analytics/SQL_Projects/Ecommerce_Performance_and_Website_Analysis/README.md

 ---

 ### 9. Prompt Structure Mirrors Software Architecture
-By the end your prompt had clear separation of concerns:
+By the end prompt had clear separation of concerns:
 ```
 Syntax Rules          → How to write MySQL
 Intent Rules          → What pattern to use for each question type